 The basic system of double entry bookkeeping was invented more than five hundred years ago by a Cistercian monk called Luca Pacioli.
 His system still endures today and is used throughout the world, making bookkeeping a truly international profession.
 The ICB website will give an understanding of how to train to become a bookkeeper and how to become a member of the Institute.
 It will also help those who already have a qualification or have been working as a bookkeeper for many years but now want the support of a professional association to enhance career prospects.

-In 2015; Bookkeeping today is far more than entering data and reconciling the bank.
-Bookkeeping is thinking about the needs of the client, thinking about the processes to get a result.
+Bookkeeping today is far more than entering data and reconciling the bank.
+Bookkeeping is thinking about the needs of the business, thinking about the processes to get a result.

 Firstly, what is expected for standard bookkeeping?